 - DO consider serving multiple courses.
 If you serve an appetizer, main dish plus sides, sweets, and an assortment of beverages, there should be no concern if you run out of tortilla chips, for example.
 That’s just your cue to move onto the next course.

 - DO plan a fun activity and/or contest.
 I combined the two ideas by encouraging guests to arrive in their most festive shirt.
-The guest we collectively decided had the most creative entry was awarded the first swing at the piñata outside.
+Then we collectively decided who had the most creative entry, and they were awarded the first swing at the piñata outside.
 For anyone who did not wear a festive outfit to the party, but wanted to partake in the theme, I loaned sombreros.
 They made excellent photo props!
 For more decor inspiration with super fast Amazon Prime shipping, click here.

 - DON’T be afraid to make it a potluck.
 The make-your-own nature of tacos lends itself to an easy and affordable potluck-style meal.